 Wifi & Sim Cards: Free Wifi is everywhere in Thailand and getting a local data package on your phone is super cheap.
 The local company AIS we think is the best SIM card in Thailand, tourist packages are less than $10 for a week.
 It’s the easiest to get a SIM card in the Bangkok airport right after customs & immigration.

 Religion: Primarily Buddhist, shoulders, and knees have to be covered when entering temples in Thailand.
 In the south of Thailand, there is a much stronger Muslim population and it is common to see Thai women with head scarfs and mosque callings.
+If you are visiting Bangkok, here are the top 10 temples in Bangkok.

 Population of Thailand: 69 million